Bachelor of Science (BS) in Electrical Engineering Degree

 As a Bachelor of Science in Electrical Engineering graduate, you may pursue career opportunities that include the following:

-A qualified electrical engineer may pursue a number of different roles within these organizations and industries:
+A qualified electrical engineer may pursue a number of different roles within these organizations and industries:2

-To help you prepare for a career in the electrical industry with a degree in electrical engineering, GCU can prepare you by providing a strong foundation in math and physics, offering several reputable accreditation clubs and extracurricular activities, potential internship and co-op opportunities and networking opportunities.
+GCU can help prepare you for the electrical engineering field by providing a strong foundation in math and physics, offering several reputable accreditation clubs and extracurricular activities, potential internship and co-op opportunities and networking opportunities.
 In addition, specialty areas of electronic engineering are offered and may include digital and analog devices, radar and navigation systems, nuclear power or solar energy.

 BS in Electrical Engineering Degree FAQs